 ARTISTIC DIRECTOR: CHARLOTTE BOYE-CHRISTENSEN received her formal training at London Contemporary Dance School and at the Laban Centre in London (she has a BA from the latter) and completed her MFA Degree at Tisch School of the Arts, New York University.

 Charlotte has been commissioned to create new work for: Milwaukee Ballet, Singapore Dance Theatre, Danish Dance Theatre, Ballet West, Compania Danza Contemporanea Ccu in Mexico, Verb Ballets in Cleveland, Ballet de Camaguey in Cuba, Nashville Ballet II, Tisch School of the Arts' Second Avenue Dance Company in NYC (Three commissions), London Contemporary Dance School's Edge Dance Company, Baton Rouge ballet, and Utah Symphony and Opera.
 For the latter she created the choreography for Stravinsky's "Soldier's Tale" and "Renard".

-In 2002 she joined Ririe-Woodbury Dance Company, located in Salt Lake City, Utah to assist in the artistic direction of the company.
-She became the Artistic Director in 2008 and created 26 new works on the company.
+She was Artistic Director of Ririe-Woodbury Dance Company, located in Salt Lake City, Utah from 2002 - 2013 created 26 new works on the company.
 In 2013 she stepped away from that position to form NOW-ID.
 So far, the company has created ten productions/events/workshops.

 As a soloist, she has performed at the International Choreographic platform in Almada, Portugal, at the Marato de l'espectacle in Barcelona, Spain, at the Metropolitan Museum of photography in Tokyo, Japan, at Alliance Francaise in Singapore and more.

-She has choreographed at the Universities of Texas-Austin, Richmond, Broward, Simon Fraser in Vancouver, Wichita, TCU, Texas Tech, Princeton, Rutgers, Utah, Southern Mississippi, at The National School for Contemporary Dance in Denmark, The Kuopio and Oulu Conservatories in Finland, Arnheim Academy and European Dance Development Center in the Netherlands, Lasalle-SIA, College of the Arts in Singapore, Nanyang Academy of Fine Arts in Singapore, The Royal Danish Ballet School, University of the Americas in Mexico, and at the Bellas Artes International Choreography Competition in Mexico City.
+She has choreographed at the Universities of Texas-Austin, Richmond, Simon Fraser in Vancouver, TCU, Princeton, Rutgers, Utah, at The National School for Contemporary Dance in Denmark, The Kuopio and Oulu Conservatories in Finland, Arnheim Academy and European Dance Development Center in the Netherlands, Lasalle-SIA, College of the Arts in Singapore, Nanyang Academy of Fine Arts in Singapore, The Royal Danish Ballet School, University of the Americas in Mexico, and at the Bellas Artes International Choreography Competition in Mexico City.